 IUSM Application for Financial Assistance

-- To be considered for IUSM need-based scholarships, you must submit the IUSM Application for Financial Assistance to the school by May 31, 2019.
-Without this form you run the risk of missing out on more desirable IUSM funding opportunities.
+- To be considered for IUSM Donor Intent scholarships, you must submit the IUSM Application for Financial Assistance to the school by May 15, 2020.
+This information provides additional information for desirable IUSM funding opportunities.

 - If you are assigned or still considering one of the IUSM campuses outside Indianapolis, make sure the FAFSA reflects the school code for IUPUI only, 001813.
 Any other code will result in the medical school not receiving the information and not having a financial aid record created for you.In Summary: